williaz/TechRefresher/AWS.md

 - Error handling
   - custom error page for 4xx or 5xx
   - can set min TTL for caching errors
+- create an origin access identity(OAI) for CloudFront and grant access to objects in your non-public S# to that OAI
 #### Route 53
 - DNS(Domain Name Service)
 - 100% SLA(uptime), across region